 We believe that graduate learning is best when students and faculty can meet face to face, both in formal classroom settings and as part of the life of the department.
 Our graduate seminars are small and energetic, giving students an opportunity to hone their skills in a collegial atmosphere where close contact with everyone in the department ensures a rich and rewarding graduate experience.

 Our graduate programs build on a traditional four subdisciplinary approach incorporating sociocultural anthropology, archaeology, biological anthropology and linguistic anthropology.
 The structure of courses in the program allows entering students to select areas of concentration.
 Anthropology graduate students also have the option of participating in the Collaborative Graduate Programs in Migration and Ethnic Relations, or Environment and Sustainability.

 We offer graduate degrees at the Masters and Doctoral levels.
-At the Masters level we have three streams: Sociocultural Anthropology, Archaeology and Bioarchaeology and Applied Archaeology.
+At the Masters level we have four streams: Sociocultural Anthropology, Archaeology and Bioarchaeology, Applied Archaeology, and Intensive Applied Archaeology.
 At the Doctoral level we have two streams: Sociocultural Anthropology and Archaeology and Bioarchaeology.